-The PRHFA shall revise its accounting practices and policies to provide for timely preparation and filing of the progress report.
+The PRHFA shall revise its policies to provide for timely preparation and filing of the progress report.
 Also, we recommend the PRHFA provide training to the people that prepare, review, and approve the performance report to ensure that the report contains all applicable data elements and is submitted on a timely basis.